box-community/box-ai-api-masterclass/README.md

 # Box AI API Master Class

-A comprehensive workshop designed to teach developers how to leverage Box's AI capabilities through hands-on Jupyter notebook exercises.
+A comprehensive workshop designed to teach developers how to leverage the Box AI API capabilities through hands-on Jupyter notebook exercises.
 This interactive learning experience covers the full spectrum of Box AI APIs, from basic document Q&A to advanced structured data extraction and custom AI agents.

 ## What You'll Learn